Food and Journeys®

 We don’t have winter in the Philippines, but what we have is rainy season — and I’m talking, nonstop rain for days, and it’s not just drizzling either.

-Growing up, when classes were canceled and we were stuck at home, I always looked forward to chicken sotanghon soup. 🙂
+Growing up, when classes were canceled and I was stuck at home, I always looked forward to a warm bowl of homemade chicken sotanghon soup.

 You can add two kinds of garnish (or combine them like I usually do):